Is It Good to You

 "Is It Good to You" is a song by American hip hop group Heavy D & the Boyz, released in 1991 by Uptown Records as the lead single from their third studio album, Peaceful Journey (1991).
-It features vocals from singer Tammy Lucas on the chorus.
+Is It Good to You climbed into the Top 40 of the US Hot 100.
 Produced by Teddy Riley, the song contains a sample from the beginning of "Mama Used to Say" by Junior Giscombe.

-Teddy Riley later released a remixed version of the song with Tammy Lucas for the soundtrack to the movie Juice.
+The song features vocals from singer Tammy Lucas on the chorus.
+Riley also produced a remixed version of the song for the soundtrack to the motion picture Juice.